dantrel1990/configure-ad/README.md

  <img src="https://i.imgur.com/Jhxis7Y.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Above is an example of
+Above is an example of the connectivity between client-1 and domain controller, pin -t in command prompt and enabling ICMPv4 on the local windows firewall
 </p>
 <br />